AndyGE44/Andy_Waypoint/README.md

 With the help of goroutines, this command runs the CRIU dump and OverlayFS snapshot in parallel, reducing 40% of the time compared to sequential execution in our tests.

+Special options:
+- Since v0.2.0, if you want to create a checkpoint without the memory state, you can set the PID to `-1`.

 ### 4. Restore from Checkpoint

 ```bash